How search engines provide the results

 Many companies employ webmasters and search engine optimisation (SEO) specialists to make sure their pages appear in the top two or three pages of results.
 There are many techniques to improve the accuracy and usefulness of a query while avoiding duplicate or paid results.

 The search engines themselves use proprietary algorithms to determine the page rank of a website.
 Page rank is simply how high the page is listed in the results.
-Google tweaks their algorithms several times a month and changes their result layouts in tests to improve ad revenues and improved visitor experience.
+Google tweaks their algorithms several times a month and changes its result layouts in tests to improve ad revenues and improved visitor experience.

 This constant change makes it difficult for webmasters and SEO workers to keep websites up-to-date and in the proper format to perform well in the results.